 You will need at least one person to whom you can trust for advice and support, regardless of how long you have a been mentor.
 It also helps to have procedures for different contingencies, such as suddenly discovering that your mentee has problems with alcohol or drugs.

-For further advice and guidance, please contact Dave Walker, our National Careers Manager:
+For further advice and guidance, please contact the Autotech Academy team:

 Tel: 01234 240503